The Top Ten Scariest Horror Movie VHS Covers

 4. Dolls (1987)

 There’s something creepy about dolls.
 Especially dolls who are holding their own eyeballs.
-This box cover is nightmare fuel at its finest.
+This box cover is nightmare fuel at its finest and that earns it a place among the best horror movie VHS covers.
 A great slogan too: “They walk.
 They talk.
 They kill.”

 Despite the creepy VHS artwork, this 1987 movie received little attention compared to the popular Child’s Play, which was released about a year later.
 Both movies are about dolls that are possessed by the souls of criminals.